microsoft/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-1-function_calling.md

 ### Enabling Function Calling

-If you’re familiar with OpenAI Function Calling, it requires defining a function schema for the LLM.
+If you’re familiar with [Azure OpenAI Function Calling](https://learn.microsoft.com/azure/ai-services/openai/how-to/function-calling){:target="_blank"}, it requires defining a function schema for the LLM.
 Azure AI Agent Service supports this but also offers a more flexible option.

 With the Azure AI Agent Service and its Python SDK, you can define the function definition directly in the Python function’s docstring.
 This keeps the definition and implementation together, simplifying maintenance and enhancing readability.